 Sarah Welbourne, Dispensing and Supply Officer

 Role: Sarah joined PSNC in 2017.
 She works within our Dispensing and Supply team dealing with contractor queries and pricing issues.
-Sarah is our lead on price concessions, appliance issues/queries and discount not deducted queries.
+Sarah is our lead on price concessions, branded medicine shortages and appliance issues/queries.

 Background: Sarah has vast knowledge of pharmacy having worked in the sector for over 20 years.
 Most recently Sarah was the Dispensary Manager within a dispensing doctors.
 Sarah has also worked in an independent community pharmacy and for multiples.

-The Pricing Audit Centre in Enfield undertakes audits of the pricing of NHS prescriptions to assess the accuracy of the Pricing Authority and audits the margins surveys, which are undertaken by the NHSBSA on behalf of the Department of Health and Social Care.
+PSNC’s Pricing Audit Team undertakes audits of the pricing of NHS prescriptions to assess the accuracy of the Pricing Authority and audits the margins surveys, which are undertaken by the NHS Business Services Authority (NHSBSA) on behalf of the Department of Health and Social Care.